 No. Although the IEP and 504 Plan may provide valuable information when discussing appropriate accommodations, you will need to provide documentation of the disability from a licensed professional evaluator.
 View Documentation Guidelines.

 The DS Office has a list of professionals in the Lancaster area who can evaluate you for LD or ADHD.
 Office staff can also offer suggestions for locating a professional in your area.
-LBC does not employ staff to provide these evaluations, but the DS Director is available to assist students in determining whether it would be appropriate to pursue an evaluation.
+Post-secondary institutions do not provide these evaluations; the cost is born by the student’s family.
+The DS Director is available to assist students in determining whether it would be appropriate to pursue an evaluation.

 No. Accommodations are based on the nature of the disability and the academic environment.
 The purpose is to provide the student with an environment that allows them to obtain information and demonstrate mastery of the information by minimizing or eliminating the impact of the disability.
 Accommodations are provided to level the playing field, not to give unfair advantage.
 Accommodations do not guarantee success; they are meant to provide access.

-No. Priority registration for students with disabilities is to allow for accommodation purposes only.
-For example, if students have mobility impairments or need extra time on exams due to learning disabilities, priority registration is an appropriate accommodation to ensure that courses taken allow sufficient time between classes.
-Priority registration is not automatic every semester, and does not continue when students with disabilities can be accommodated without priority registration.
+No. The purpose for priority registration is to insure that students with disabilities have the same access that other students do.
+For example, if a student has a mobility impairment or needs extra time on exams due to a learning disability, priority registration is an appropriate accommodation to insure that courses taken allow sufficient time between classes.
+NOTE: Priority registration is not automatic every semester, or when students with disabilities can be accommodated without priority registration.

 Although temporary disabilities are not covered under ADA /504, LBC provides limited services on an as-needed basis.
-For example, if a student breaks a wrist on their writing arm, they may request a scribe for essay exams.
-The cost of personal care issues, such as a wheelchair for transportation around campus after breaking one's leg, must be secured through the attending physician and your insurance provider.
+For example, if a student breaks a wrist on their writing arm, he may be provided assistive technology or a scribe for essay exams.
+On the other hand, the cost of personal care items, such as a wheelchair for transportation around campus after breaking one's leg, must be secured through the attending physician and your insurance provider.